emu-russia/pureikyubu/testing/Readme.md

 non-opcode parts of `Dispatch` are shared through `DspInterpreter::JitCommit`.
 The tests are therefore differential against the interpreter:

+The recompiler is experimental and off by default (`--dspjit`, or `dspjit 1` in the debugger, turns it on), so the fixture enables it before every test;
+`DspJitDefaultTest.RecompilerIsOffByDefault` pins the default down.

 * `Jit_IsAvailable` - the core owns a recompiler and it is built for the host.
 * `Jit_CompilesWholeBlocks` - one `RunJitBlock` retires a whole block of nops, not one word.
 * `Jit_MatchesInterpreterOnGoldenVectors` - every word of the hardware golden table, run